gitbritt/SpreadSheet_To_DataBase/README.md

 # About
 This is my Senior Project from Southern Adventist University.

 This Project is a software that allows ease of accesses for uploading spread sheet data staright to a database.
+Office does not need to be installed on the server for it to read Excel files.

 <br>